Deiteq/initial-server-setup/README.md

   - curl
 - configures automatic security updates (do not reloads server, only installs updates)
 - setups timezone
-- configures iptables and fail2ban
+- configures ufw and fail2ban
 - create swap file

 ## inventory file

 Create `inventory` file.
+Mine is located in the directory above.
 Its content is something like this

 ```
 [web]